juliuspleunes4/bachelorThesis/README.md

 - Lower bound: `t = 1.964999...` gives a _p_-value of `0.05873`.
 - Upper bound: `t = 1.955` gives a _p_-value of `0.05996`.

-Since the reported _p_-value of `0.059` falls between the recalculated range `0.05873 to 0.05996`, the test is consistent.
+Since the reported _p_-value of `0.059` falls between the recalculated range of `0.05873 to 0.05996`, the test is consistent.

 ## How It Works